andrei-kav/nodejs2024Q1-service/README.md

 * run `npm run docker:compose:images:down` to clean up containers and volumes

 ## Running API from scratch (database image will be created from scratch)
+* Default `POSTGRESQL_PORT` is 5432.
+Before running make sure this port is free on your machine
 * Create the `.env` file in root folder with the info based on the `.env.example` provide `PSQL_HOST` with the value `db_container` (PSQL_HOST="db_container"). `db_container` is the container name when database will be running
   `PSQL_USER` may be random (f.i. `admin`)